divolte/divolte-collector/docs/mapping_reference.rst

     map ip2geo().subdivisionCodes() onto 'subdivisionCodesField'

 :Description:
-  The ISO codes for all subdivisions for the geolocation in order from least specific to most specific.
+  The ISO codes for all subdivisions for the geolocation in order from least to most specific.

 :Type:
   :code:`List<String>`